dahlstromsec/networking-handbook/README.md

 Each chapter includes:

 - Clear explanations of networking concepts
+- Why the technology exists
+- How it works step-by-step
-- Real-world examples
+- Diagrams and practical examples
-- Practical cybersecurity context
+- Cybersecurity context
+- Common mistakes and misconceptions
-- Interview questions for review
+- Interview questions
 - Related chapters for continued learning

 ---

-## Repository Structure
+# Repository Structure

-### Foundations
+## Foundations

 - 00 Introduction to Networking
 - 01 OSI Model